Next Start

 5. Prepare questions in advance: An interview gives an employer a chance to get to know you, but it’s also an opportunity to get to know them and determine if the position is the right fit.
 Always be sure to prepare questions to ask the employer beforehand, whether it’s about the hours you’ll be working or the company culture.

 When sitting down for an interview, the employer or hiring manager will most likely ask a mix of general and more specific questions that have to do with the technical side of the role.
-Whether this is your first interview or you consider yourself to be an interview pro, it’s important to research the types of questions you might be asked.
+Whether this is your first interview, or you consider yourself to be an interview pro, it’s important to research the types of mechanic interview questions you might be asked.

 Tell me about yourself.

 Many interviewers start by asking candidates to provide a general introduction of themselves.
-This broad question can be taken many different ways, but it’s important to keep your answer relevant to the role.
+This broad question can be interpreted in many ways, but it’s important to keep your answer relevant to the role.

 For example, the employer might not be interested in where you went to elementary or high school, but they will care about your postsecondary training and job history.
 Keep your answer simple and concise, while also touching on important points about your background, education, work experience and career goals.